Breast Cancer - Medications

 with other types of treatment, side effects vary from person to person.
 Your doctor may also prescribe medicines to control and prevent nausea and vomiting.

-aromatase inhibitor, may cause fewer side effects than chemotherapy.
+Hormone-blocking treatments may cause fewer side effects than chemotherapy.
 If you are deciding

 what type of medicine to use, weigh the benefits and risks of these medicines for your type of cancer.